Communication Disorders and Sciences

 Requirements, forms, and due dates

 (A) SIUC Graduate School Application.
 You must complete this application online (Apply Yourself) which can be accessed through the Graduate School website.
+Admission is contingent on Graduate School approval.
+International undergraduate transcripts will be evaluated by university admissions.
 Only four links necessary to complete Graduate School Application: Personal Data, Program Information, Previous Colleges, and Public Safety Questions.
 Not necessary to upload resume, letters of recommendation, transcripts for Graduate School Application.
 If you wish to be considered for a graduate assistantship, access Admissions link and follow instructions on the Application for Graduate Assistantship form.
 The SIUC CDS program admits graduate students once a year.
 If the date falls on a weekend then the due date is the following Monday.

 Due Date: Applications for Fall admission are due to CSDCAS and the SIUC Graduate School on January 15th.